tejaa20/GNU-Transmitter-Receiver/README.md

 Corrects residual phase rotation using a 4th-order phase-locked loop, matching the 4-fold rotational symmetry of the inner constellation points A, B, C, D.

 ---

-## Author

-**Manvitha**
-Course: EE332
-Date: April 2026

----

-## License

-This project is submitted as part of coursework for EE332.
-All flowgraphs and scripts are original work unless otherwise noted.